Programme

 Panel 11-12.15 in Sofia Auditorium.
 Follow the online stream here.

-In this panel discussion Rev. Dr. Anne Burghardt from the Lutheran World Federation, Rev. Frank-Dieter Fischbach from the Conference of European Churches and Rev. Dr. Yonas Yigezu from Ethiopian Evangelical Church Mekane Yesus (EECMY) will come together to discuss the topic of the day.
+In this panel discussion Rev. Dr. Anne Burghardt from the Lutheran World Federation, Rev. Dr. A Joshuva Peter from the United Evangelical Lutheran Churches in India and Rev. Frank Dieter Fischbach from the Conference of European Churches will come together to discuss the topic of the day.
 They will focus on relations between society and church.
 The panel is moderated by Rev. Laura Huovinen from the Evangelical Lutheran Church of Finland.

 Workshops on Thursday